paulvt/sinoptik/README.md

 returned (HTTP 404).
 If the maps cannot/have not been downloaded or cached yet, a service unavailable error is returned (HTTP 503).

-## Version endpoint
+## Version API endpoint

-The `/version` endpoint provides information of the current version and build of the service.
+The `/version` API endpoint provides information of the current version and build of the service.
 This can be used to check if it needs to be updated.
 Again, there is no path and no query parameters, just:

 ```http